iumiCash/iumiCash.github.io/docs/orders/recurrent_payment.md

 # Recurrent payments

-The logic of recurrent payments is similar to single payments, that is, the responsibility for sending a request for weekly, monthly or any other period of time for creating an order lies on a vendor's side.
+Recurrent payments are triggered by the vendor’s system and are processed by iumiCash the same way the one-time payments are executed.
+The responsibility for initiating recurrent payment requests at the right time for the correct services and amounts lies on the vendor’s side.

-See [One-Time Payment](create_order.md) for more details about order creating.
+See [One-Time Payment](create_order.md) for more details about order creation.